Aricia31/DataVisualisation/README.md

 Explanatory - Physical - 3D

 I took 2 planks.
-I glue the boards together and I screws the boards together.
+I glued the boards together and I screwed the boards together.
 On the left side, I wrote absolute values and on the right side, the %.
 I drew all the rectangles in Fusion 360 and I printed them.
 Then, I wrote the different provinces and ASO, BSO, KSO and TSO.
-At the end, I have glued all the rectangles on the right place.
+At the end, I glued all the rectangles on the right place.

 Source: https://provincies.incijfers.be/databank?var=%20v2301_aso_lln,%20v2301_bso_lln,%20v2301_kso_lln,%20v2301_tso_lln